ShayHill/svg_ultralight/README.md

     from svg_ultralight.queries import map_ids_to_bounding_boxes

 You can get a tiny bit more sophisticated with Inkscape bounding-box queries, but not much.
 This will give you pretty much all you can get out of it.

-### query.get_bounding_box

-Get the bounding box around an svg element.
-Works with group elements.

-Internally, this just creates an svg file around your element then calls `map_ids_to_bounding_boxes`.

-    from svg_ultralight.queries import get_bounding_box

 ### animate.write_gif

 Create an animated gif from a sequence of png filenames.
 This is a Pillow one-liner, but it's convenient for me to have it, so it might be convenient for you.
+Requires pillow, which is not a project dependency.

     from svg_ultralight.animate import write_gif